tmctono/WebInvestigation/README.md

 /Call|Call WebAPI from the server.
 You can choose method GET, POST and others.
 /SqlServer|Try to connect to an Azure SQL Server from the server.
 You can use SQL command directly.

+## Note

+To use full WebInvestigation function, turn "Firewall mode" Detection if you have Azure Application Gateway because WebInvestigation POSTs SQL command, Rest request text.